Computable analysis on the space of marked groups: Correspondence between Borel and effective Borel hierarchies

-It is straightforward to notice that this characterization provides a way of recognizing word problem algorithms for non orderable groups, and that it shows that the set of orderable groups is closed. \begin{prop} The set of orderable groups is $\Lambda_{WP}$-co-semi-decidable and closed in $\mathcal{G}$. \end{prop}
+It is straightforward to notice that this characterization provides a way of recognizing word problem algorithms for non left-orderable groups, and that it shows that the set of left-orderable groups is closed. \begin{prop} The set of left-orderable groups is $\rho_{WP}$-co-semi-decidable and closed in $\mathcal{G}$. \end{prop}

+We note that characterizations similar to the one given in Proposition \ref{prop:Left Orderable characterisation} are available for the properties of being bi-orderable and locally indicable, see Fact 3.3.8 of \cite{Goldbring2023}.
+These yield: \begin{prop} The sets of bi-orderable groups and of locally indicable groups are $\rho_{WP}$-co-semi-decidable and closed in $\mathcal{G}$. \end{prop}